Welcome, I am your TV-recommending algorithm. This AI swears a lot.

 “Wild Wild Country,” Netflix

 Finally: I love checking out other year-end Best of TV lists, and Metacritic has a great collection of those here.
-Also, I did a fair bit of TV reporting, writing, panel-ing and podcasting this year.
+Also, I did a fair bit of TV reporting, writing, panel-ing and podcasting during the past year or so.
 You can find a lot of those links here.